 I’ll be writing about it soon and will tell you why, although it was perfect on so many levels, it didn’t end up working out after all.
 Stay tuned!

 What are your criteria for a good Doggie DayCare?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below!